Pediatrician Who Exposed Flint Water Crisis Shares Her 'Story Of Resistance'

 The more of these adversities you have — especially really early in life during this period of critical brain development, this prenatal or preschool period — the more of these toxicities you have, be it lead exposure or be it poverty or family separation, the more likely that you are going to grow up to be unhealthy and have more chronic diseases.

-In the original study on [adverse childhood experiences], it actually showed an impact on morality.
+In the original study on [adverse childhood experiences], it actually showed an impact on mortality.
 If you had six or more of these ACEs, these adverse childhood experiences, your mortality dropped 20 years.
 Your life expectancy dropped 20 years.
 Our kids in Flint already had a decreased life expectancy.
 Their life expectancy in the Flint ZIP code is 15 years less than the life expectancy of an adjacent ZIP code.
 So we were a community that was already rattled with these toxic stresses.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Scott Hensley adapted it for the Web.